The Flash (2014 TV series): Series overview

-The eighth season starts with the five-part event "Armageddon", where Barry is targeted by Despero, who claims that Barry was running at a speed that destroys the Earth from Despero's point in the future.
-As Barry persuades Despero to give him seven days to prove him wrong, he starts to suffer from memory issues where he can't remember causing havoc in Central City or Joe West somehow dying six months ago, later revealed to be due to Thawne creating a "Reverse-Flashpoint", where he was Flash and Barry was Reverse-Flash.
-With help from the Damien Darhk of the Reverse-Flashpoint timeline, Barry is able to restore the timeline and prevent Joe's death.
-After Barry undid Reverse-Flashpoint, Thawne and Dahrk were revealed to still be alive, but fading away.
-Thawne asks Barry to save him or else he'd be erased from the timeline; Barry ultimately decides to save him by removing his speed and connection to the Negative Speed Force while also repelling Despero.
-After this, Team Flash deals with the birth of Deathstorm, whose eventual defeat comes at the cost of Frost's life which badly affects her boyfriend Chillblaine.
-Barry also encounters Meena Dhawan, who has also gained super-speed with help from a revived time remnant of Thawne.
-They then deal with an infection to the Still Force caused by negative tachyons as it kills the imprisoned Thawne.
-This infection also created the negative versions of the Strength Force, the Sage Force, and the Still Force.
-The Negative Forces use Iris to revive Thawne in his time remnant's body, but are then defeated, with Thawne being removed from the timeline entirely.
+The eighth season opens with the five-part event "Armageddon".
+Thawne causes Barry to be targeted by Despero, who claims that Barry will destroy the Earth in 2031.
+Later, Barry enters Thawne's "Reverse-Flashpoint" timeline, where he was Flash and Barry was Reverse-Flash.
+With help from Damien Darhk, Barry restores the original timeline, prevents Joe's death, and spares Thawne from his erasure by removing his speed.
+Later, Team Flash fights Deathstorm, whose defeat comes at the cost of Frost's life, devastating her boyfriend Chillblaine.
+Barry also encounters Meena Dhawan, who has gained super-speed with help from a revived time remnant of Thawne.
+They contend with the newly-born negative counterparts of the Strength, Sage, and Still Force, who use Iris to revive Thawne in his time remnant's body, but are then defeated, with Thawne being removed from the timeline.